thibaultyou/tradingview-alerts-processor/README.md

 >
 > This project is under construction 🚧
-> Only USD based markets are supported for now
 >

 Minimalist service designed to execute [TradingView](https://www.tradingview.com/) webhooks and process them to cryptocurrencies exchanges from [AWS lightsail](https://lightsail.aws.amazon.com/).